RandomInsano/website-compose/README.md

 I like Docker and had a need to set up a PHP-based website for a friend.
 What better time to play around with Docker Compose?!

-The dabbling that I've done has given my a Let's Encrypt secured host.
+The dabbling that I've done has given me a Let's Encrypt secured host.

 ### To do